Some values that have guided our company's evolution.

 We define "Important" tasks as those that align with the goals of the person or company.
 You can read more about our definition of what makes a task urgent vs important vs recent in this essay.

 The main "trick" to focusing on important tasks is to live the life less synchronous.
-The better tasks can be separated from their temporal relevance, the more "timeless" you might say they are, the more confident we can be that they matter.
-This is the kernel of why urgent/recent tasks bleed so much efficiency.
+The better tasks can be separated from their temporal context, the more "timeless" you might say they are, the more likely they matter profoundly.
+This is the heart of why urgent/recent tasks bleed efficiency.

 The first and only "web design" book Bill has read is Don't Make Me Think, by Steve Krug.
 In it, he introduces the idea of a "mensch."
-A mensch is a person who desires nothing more than to be a doting assistant.
+A mensch (as I recall from reading it 15 years ago) is a person who desires nothing more than to be a doting assistant.
 They're always thinking about the experience from your shoes, and finding opportunities to dazzle and amaze without making you think.

 Attention is a commodity.
 It is to be treated as a gift.
-We have never published an interactive tutorial and we probably never will.
-Good UX helps the user feel like an overachiever without reading an instruction manual.
+We have never published an interactive (or, god forbid, mandatory) tutorial and I hope we never will.
+Good UX helps the user feel like an overachiever without reading the instruction manual.

-The best moments happen when we help customers do something they couldn't before.
-To the extent we can combine that with not reading instructions, it is the greatest possible triumph.
+The best moments happen when we help customers do something they couldn't do before.
+When we can combine that with no instructions necessary, look out. 🔥

-Another of our "official" company values is "excellence in what matters."
-It's another way of saying that we try to pick a few features that are most useful, and make those ridiculously good by iterating on them over several versions.
+One of the five "official" company values painted on our office wall is "excellence in what matters."
+It's another way of saying that we try to pick a few features that are most useful, and just keep going deeper on improving and connecting them over several versions.

 We'll never strive to be "well-rounded."
-Products that users can't live without tend to have sharp edges.
+Young products that users can't live without have sharp edges.

-These are three qualities shared by most every Alloy team member (except Jack, but we fired him).
+These are three qualities shared by practically Alloy team member (except Jack, but we fired him).
 They hedge against getting carried away thinking that we know more than we do.